bsu-wrudisill/WRF-HYDRO_CALIB/README.md

 WRF-Hydro must be compiled successfully before using.
 It is a good idea to double check the build with a test case before trying to calibrate.
 The calibration scripts use Python for almost everything, including logging, file moving, opening/closing netcdf files, and plotting.
 The only requirement for R is the USGS data retrieval package, which is unfortunately the easiest way do download
 USGS station data and metadata (http://usgs-r.github.io/dataRetrieval/).
+### Building the required software
+You are 'on your own' for building the r libraries, but it probably shouldn't be that hard.
+To verify that everything is working, try submitting the

 # Setup
 1. Edit the **setup.yaml** in the parent directory.
 The variable names should be explanatory.
 They include pointers to where the wrf hdyro executable lives, the parameter files, the name to append to the calibration directory, and the USGS gauge ID to calibrate to.
 The code will automatically find the correct channel location point to use.
 For multiple basins, I would reccomend naming the setup.yaml something else (such as setup.yaml.basin_name, and then creating a symlink to that file.